Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 • Lunch included on Day 5.

-• Private English-Speaking Guide and Coordinator throughout the tour.
+• Private English-Speaking Guide and Coordinator throughout the itinerary.

-• Local expert English guides throughout the tour.
+• Local ceramicist expert English guides throughout the itinerary.

 • All entry fees to museums and attractions visited along the itinerary.